 Colorado skiing is at its best on the slopes of Crested Butte.
 The legendary steep terrain at Crested Butte Mountain Resort draws thrill-seekers from all over the world.
 Watch the videos below for a taste of extreme skiing at Crested Butte!
 The fun doesn’t stop at downhill skiing, though.
-Learn about backcountry and cross-country skiing, and get tips for a successful ski trip of any type.
+Learn about snowcat skiing, backcountry touring and cross-country skiing, and get tips for a successful ski trip of any type.

 Crested Butte Mountain Resort (CBMR) is known for having some of the steepest in-bounds ski terrain in Colorado.
 If you enjoyed skiing at Telluride, Jackson Hole or Big Sky, you’ll fall in love with Crested Butte, too.
 Advanced and expert skiers will have a blast exploring Crested Butte’s extreme terrain and back bowls.
 Beginner and intermediate skiers have plenty of mellower terrain to choose from as well.
 Crested Butte Mountain Resort is on the Epic Pass.